 For the size of the city, public transportation in Brooklyn Center is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Brooklyn Center, the benefits are reduced air pollution and congestion on the highways.

-The education level of Brooklyn Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.84% of adults 25 and older in Brooklyn Center have a college degree.
+The percentage of adults in Brooklyn Center who are college-educated is close to the national average for all communities of 21.84%: 19.89% of the adults in Brooklyn Center have a bachelor's degree or advanced degree.

 Brooklyn Center is an extremely ethnically-diverse city.
 The people who call Brooklyn Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklyn Center residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brooklyn Center include Swedish, Norwegian, Irish, and African.
+Brooklyn Center also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.07% of the city’s residents.
+Important ancestries of people in Brooklyn Center include Norwegian, Irish, Swedish, and African.

 The most common language spoken in Brooklyn Center is English.
 Other important languages spoken here include Miao/Hmong and Spanish.